microsoft/CCF/doc/audit/read_write_restrictions.rst

 There are 3 categories of table defined:

 - Governance tables.
 These begin with a ``public:ccf.gov`` prefix, indicating that they are public (their contents are not encrypted in the ledger), and in the ``ccf.gov`` namespace.
 These should only be modified by constitution-controlled governance actions.
 - Internal tables.
 These begin with a ``ccf.internal`` or ``public:ccf.internal`` prefix, indicating that they are in the ``ccf.internal`` namespace, and may be public or private.
 These can be considered a lower-level subset of governance tables, though some are also modified by node-triggered operations such as signatures, rather than governance actions.
+These are only modified by framework code, and should never be altered by user code.
 - Application tables.
 This includes any other table name.
 These are the tables that application endpoints should modify.

 .. warning::

     Table names are case sensitive.
 So ``public:CCF.gov.users`` (upper-case "CCF") is an `application` table, not a governance table.
+Similarly, ``PUBLIC:table`` is a `private` application table.

 .. note::